 Lists of validated devices, divided into categories, including validations in special populations, are provided under the Approved Lists tab.

 Certification by Medaval

-Medaval certification is awarded only to devices with the most accurate measurement technology.
+Medaval certification is awarded, on application by manufacturers, only to devices with the most accurate measurement technology.
 The first consideration is the validation protocol.
 Medaval insists that only the most recent standard protocols are used.
 Older protocols are not recognised for certification, as their requirements, having been superseded, do not meet current standards.
 In general, technological advances allow error margins to be narrowed over time while, at the same time, clinical research also drives a demand for increased accuracy.
 Similarly, ad-hoc protocols are not recognised.
 While they have a role in the development of new standard protocols, the reliability of the results has yet to be proven.

 The passing criteria in validation protocols are based on specific sample distributions and on other criteria and can only be applied if all of the instructions are followed correctly.
 Therefore, in any validation study, Medaval, first tests the hypothesis that the study was not carried out in accordance with the requirements and it is only if that hypothesis is rejected can the results be considered reliable.

 Many devices have never been subjected to a validation study and some manufactures appear reluctant to have any of their devices validated.

 Medaval provides comprehensive lists of these devices, so that users can check that devices are validated correctly.
 It is important to make these checks.
 Many devices are advertised using terms, such as “clinically tested”, that appear to suggest that they have been validated.
 Certifications cited are often assumed to include clinical validation.
 However, references to published independent studies are often not provided or, references provided are for different devices without any proof that the technology is the same.